valhalla/valhalla-docs/elevation-service.md

 ##Data sources and known issues

 Currently, the underlying data sources for the service are a mix of [SRTM](http://www2.jpl.nasa.gov/srtm/), [GMTED](http://topotools.cr.usgs.gov/gmted_viewer/) and [GEBCO](http://www.gebco.net/data_and_products/gridded_bathymetry_data/) DEMs.
 These sets provide global coverage at varying resolutions up to approximately 30 meters.
-It should be noted that both SRTM and GMTED fill oceans and other bodies of water; in these areas, GEBCO provides bathymetry (as well as in regions which are not coverged by SRTM and GMTED).
+It should be noted that both SRTM and GMTED fill oceans and other bodies of water with a value of zero to indicate mean sea level; in these areas, GEBCO provides bathymetry (as well as in regions which are not coverged by SRTM and GMTED).
 Many other classical DEM-related issues occur in these datasets.
 It is not uncommon to see large variations in elevation in areas with large buildings and other such structures.
 We are considering how to best integrate NED and NRCAN sources, and are always looking for better datasets.
 If you find any data issues or can suggest any supplemental open datasets, please let us know by filing an issue in [valhalla/skadi](https://github.com/valhalla/skadi).